-To send flowers in memory of Teresa M. Bergin, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Teresa M. Bergin, please visit our Heartfelt Sympathies Store.

 After she graduated in 1947 from Hailey High School with classmates who became her lifelong friends.
 She then spent a very happy year attending Idaho State University.
 She married Joseph Bergin, in 1949, whose calm demeanor was a perfect contrast to Teresa’s spirited personality.
 They settled in a tight-knit neighborhood in Bellevue, where they raised six children and ran the family businesses.
 Teresa was an active parishioner at the Catholic Church in Hailey, a volunteer at the Bellevue Museum, and a member of the Bellevue City Council.
 All of her life, she was a fervent Democrat active in local politics.